Frequently asked Questions

 - Preoccupation

-- - extreme occupation with a person or a cause
+- - Communication that reveals an extreme occupation with a person or a cause

 - Linguistic alignment

-- - linguistic ques or other markers that indicates that the individal is influenced by an extreme ideology or a subculture
+- - Linguistic ques or other markers that indicates that the individal is influenced by an extreme violent promoting ideology or a subculture

 -